Samdney/research-website/content/pages/legaldisclosure.md

 <p>List of external sources which are used:<br />
 This website uses <a href="https://fontawesome.com/" target="_blank">Font Awesome</a> and <a href="https://jpswalsh.github.io/academicons/" target="_blank">Academicons</a>.<br />
-Photos by: John Moeses Bauan on Unsplash (index.html, entry: researchforyou), NASA on Unsplash (footer), Helena Lopes on Unsplash (about.html), NESA by Makers on Unsplash (about.html), Frame Harirak on Unsplash (about.html)
+Photos by: John Moeses Bauan on Unsplash (index.html), NASA on Unsplash (footer), Helena Lopes on Unsplash (about.html), NESA by Makers on Unsplash (about.html), Frame Harirak on Unsplash (about.html)
 </p>
 <p>Source: <a href="https://www.twigg.de/" target="_blank">https://www.twigg.de/</a></p>